PayBy/PayBy-inApp-iOS/README_en.md

 PayBy Payment Gateway integration SDK for ios with In-app pay scenes
 ## Term Definition
 - deviceId：every device has its own unique deviceId.
-UAT环境[联调] 固定：deviceId123
+UAT environment [joint debugging] fixed: deviceId123
 - partnerId：every merchant is assigned a partnerId while applying for the payment service
 - appId：every app of a merchant is assigned an appId while applying for the payment service
 - token：it contains order information